MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/making-phase.md

 ## Developing solutions collaboratively

-When developing your solutions with multiple app makers, you can  ways of collaborating depending on which type of application you're making.
+When developing your solutions with multiple app makers, collaboration techniques depend on which type of application you're making.

 ### Canvas apps